Enhancement of damping in a turbulent atomic Bose-Einstein condensate

 In Fig.~\ref{fig7}, we plot the values $F$ for the $\text{X}$ and $\text{Y}$ quadrupole modes as functions of the aspect ratio of the transverse trapping frequencies $\lambda=\omega_y/\omega_x$.
-In general, the $\text{Y}$ mode, which exhibits in-phase oscillation on the $xy$ plane, displays stronger shear stress than the $\text{X}$ mode with out-of-phase oscillations, due to the motion along the $z$ direction.
-This analysis suggests that the dependence of $\Gamma_\text{T}$ on the trap geometry and collective modes could provide experimental validation of our turbulent viscosity model for the damped oscillations of a trapped BEC with turbulence.
+In general, the $\text{Y}$ mode, which exhibits in-phase oscillation on the $xy$ plane, displays stronger shear stress than the $\text{X}$ mode with out-of-phase oscillations, due to the motion along the $z$ direction [Fig.~\ref{quadrupole mode}(a)].
+For the trap parameters used in our experiment, we find $F=0.345$ for the Y mode and $F=0.096$ for the X mode, implying that $\Gamma_\text{T}$ for the Y mode is approximately three times greater than that of the X mode for a given $\nu_\text{T}$.